Stopping by a Crash on a Balmy Evening…

 I didn’t know.
 Whatever it was, it was incredibly clear that people preferred comforting the driver to assisting the woman on the ground.

 I also thought about pedestrian collisions, in general.
 Given how much time I spend out in the streets on my bike, I do see a tremendous number of close calls.
 Many times, there is no question that, if the incidents had resulted in collisions, the driver impatience or inattentiveness would be to blame.
 But, I’m also surprised by how many pedestrians walk out into intersections as soon as lights turn, often without looking to see if a car is gunning it through a red.
 Too often, we expect drivers will respect our right of way, when the reality is that, too often, they don’t.
 And in the battle of human vs. motorized vehicle, the human is always going to lose.

-Am I the only one that has come across a surreal accident scene?
+Am I the only one that has come across a surreal crash scene?
 What has been your experience?